This Privacy Notice is effective from 24/04/2020

 Who We Are and What This Privacy Notice Covers

-This Privacy Notice covers all personal data captured through the forms on this website and applies to information that we collect about you when you provide your personal details using these forms.
+This Privacy Notice covers all personal data gathered by Sheffield is Sweet Enough and applies to information that we collect about you when you provide your personal details.

 The reasons we gather this information include:

 - So that you can support our services

 - To enable personal interactions via email

 - To contact you about helping us create case studies about our work